Ralith/planetmap/README.md

 ## Features

-- `ash` exposes a wrapper around `CacheManager` that simplifies caching chunk data in Vulkan device-local memory based on a view transform, using the Vulkan bindings by the same name
 - `ncollide` exposes helpers for nphysics-compatible collision detection against the surface of a radial heightmap
 - `simd` exposes `simdeez`-based iterators for data-parallel computation of sample coordinates within a `Chunk` or `chunk::Coord`, useful for fast noise sampling

-## Example

-Planetmap includes a simple, unoptimized Vulkan demo that can be launched with `cargo run --release --all-features --example demo`.
-Use WASDRF and click-and-drag to move; velocity is proportional to altitude.
-For simplicity, it skips important optimizations such as generating and transferring chunks asynchronously in background threads, memoizing noise function samplings across height/color/normal map computation, and precomputing coarse octaves of the noise function used.
-The jittery performance which results can be avoided in a real application by not blocking frame rendering on chunk generation.